busser/murmur/README.md

 The string that comes before `#` could be a name or an ID.
 If the string is a UUID, then whisper assumes it is an ID.
 Otherwise, it assumes it is a name.

+Whisper uses the environment's default credentials to authenticate to Scaleway.
+You can set these credentials with the [environment variables listed here](https://github.com/scaleway/scaleway-cli/blob/master/docs/commands/config.md).

 ### Azure Key Vault

 Whisper will fetch secrets from Azure Key Vault for all environment variables